Chicago cancels classes after union backs remote learning

 Contentious issues in the roughly 350,000-student district include metrics that would trigger school closures.
 The district proposed guidelines for individual school closures, saying safety measures like required masks, availability of vaccines and improved ventilation make schools among the safest places for kids to be.
 But the union has proposed metrics for districtwide closure, citing risks to students and teachers.

-Students returned to class Monday after a two-week winter break with COVID-19 infections and hospitalizations fueled by the omicron variant at record levels.
-School districts nationwide have grappled with the same issue, with most opting to stay open.

-While the union has characterized the vote as a return to remote instruction, district leaders called it a “walkout” and “illegal work stoppage.”
-A contentious battle took place last January over similar issues causing a bumpy start to the district’s return to in-person instruction after first going remote in March 2020.
+While the union has characterized their action as a way to get better safety protocols in schools, district leaders called it an “illegal work stoppage.”
+A fierce battle took place last January over similar issues causing a bumpy start to the district’s return to in-person instruction after first going remote in March 2020.

-Schools CEO Pedro Martinez said buildings would remain open regardless of the union vote, saying buildings were open for administrators, staff and “essential services,” but not instruction for students.
-Mayor Lori Lightfoot also signaled that teachers who did not show up to work would be placed on “no pay status.”
+Schools CEO Pedro Martinez said buildings would remain open for administrators, staff and “essential services,” but not instruction for students in the district that is largely low income and Black and Latino.
+District officials said schools would offer food service from 9 a.m. to 12 p.m. and COVID-19 testing would continue as scheduled, but afterschool activities would be canceled.
+The district also provided a list of city sites with available daycare.

-The Chicago Teachers Union, which has roughly 25,000 members, said Tuesday it was reviewing the district’s offer, but that they received it “minutes” before the news conference.
-The union had sought the same metrics to close schools from an agreement last year, which expired over the summer.
+The union, with roughly 25,000 members, had sought the same metrics to close schools from an agreement last year, which expired before the new school year started.
 That includes a districtwide two-week pause on in-person learning if the citywide COVID-19 test positivity rate increases for seven consecutive days, for instance.

 Union leaders said more safety protocols were needed and that the COVID-19 surge was causing staffing shortages.
 The district said roughly 82% of its roughly 21,600 teachers reported to work Monday, which was lower than usual, but that classes were covered by substitute teachers and other staff.